Tom Waldek, founder of The Human Origin

 +

 Transparent and on this page.
 Entry Conversation: no fee.
 Trust Architecture Diagnostic: €12,000.
-Origin Work: €40,000, including Integration and Review.
-Diagnostic Debrief (optional, standalone): €2,500 fixed.
-Retained Advisory (ongoing, after Origin Work): €3,000–5,000 per month.
+Diagnostic Debrief, Origin Work, and Retained Advisory: by application, scoped after the diagnostic.
 No hidden costs, no expanded scopes mid-engagement.

 Do you have evidence this works?